 For example, substituting “Data Scientist” for “Data Analyst” (while also including your original job title) would be permissible.
 Substantial changes that misrepresent your place in the corporate hierarchy — like titling yourself a “Manager” when you were an assistant — would not be.

 Other times, companies will assign buzzword-y or “creative” titles in a bid to be unique.
 For example, substituting “Business Ninja” with “Business Analyst” does not count as a lie.
-In fact, we recommend such changes — using standard job titles will provide hiring managers with greater clarity about your past roles.
+In fact, we recommend it — using standard job titles will provide hiring managers with greater clarity about your past roles.

 If you made up a position or reference